The pseudofinite monadic second order theory of words: Axiomatising the pseudofinite monadic second order theory of Σ -words

-\begin{definition} We define an $\lang{\Sigma}{\msotimes}$-theory $T_{\MSO(\Sigma^*)}$ to be the set of sentences expressing, \begin{enumerate} \item atomic Boolean algebra under $\subseteq$, \item $\bot$ is the bottom element of the Boolean algebra, \item the atoms are linearly ordered by $\exle$, \item the linear ordering $\exle$ on the atoms is discrete with endpoints (we denote the smallest and largest atoms by $0$ and $0^*$ respectively), \item each element not equal to $\bot$ lies above a smallest atom with respect to $\exle$, \item $\forall X,Y (X \exle Y \leftrightarrow \exists x \exists y (X(x) \wedge Y(y) \wedge x \exle y))$, \item the unary relations $(P_{\sigma})_{\sigma \in \Sigma}$ form a partition\footnote{Perhaps unconventionally, we do not require of a partition that it comprises only non-empty sets.} of the set of atoms (i.e. each atom is in the extension of precisely one of them), \item the comprehension schema for $\lang{\Sigma}{\msotimes}$ (see \cref{Def-Comprehension}). \end{enumerate} \end{definition}
+\begin{definition} We define an $\lang{\Sigma}{\msotimes}$-theory $T_{\MSO(\Sigma^*)}$ to be the extension of $T_{\base(\Sigma)}$ by sentences expressing, \begin{enumerate} {\value{axiomnumbers}} \item the linear ordering $\exle$ on the atoms, if not trivial, is discrete with endpoints (we denote the smallest and largest atoms by $0$ and $0^*$ respectively in this case), \item each element not equal to $\bot$ lies above a smallest atom with respect to $\exle$, \item the comprehension schema for $\lang{\Sigma}{\msotimes}$ (see \cref{Def-Comprehension}). \end{enumerate} \end{definition}

+\begin{remark} There is some redundancy in our choice of axioms.
+For example, the discreteness of the linear order and the presence of endpoints can both be seen to follow from the other axioms. \end{remark}

 For the remainder of this section, we prove that $T_{\MSO(\Sigma^*)}$ axiomatises the pseudofinite monadic second order theory of linear order.
-Along the way machinery required in the following section is also set up.
+Along the way some of the machinery required in \cref{Section-FreeProfin} will be introduced.